MariuszKaminski/Milestone-Project-3/README.md

         1. As a First Time User, I want to easily understand the main purpose of the web app.
         2. As a First Time User, I want to have access to basic functionaities.
-        3. As a First Time User, I want to be able to register to gain access to more functionalities
+        3. As a First Time User, I want to be able to register to gain access to more advanced functionalities

     -   #### Returning Visitor Goals

         1. As a Returning User, I want to be able to log into my profile.
         2. As a Returning User, I want to be able modify data and edit the app content.
-        3. As a Returning User, I want to

     -   #### Frequent User Goals

         1. As a Frequent User, I want to the app to safely store and retrieve data.
         2. As a Frequent User, I want to the app to be fast and efficient.
-        3. As a Frequent User, I want to

 -   ### Design